 - 1 ¼ cup (212 g) semisweet chocolate chips

 - Preheat the oven to 350° F and line cookie sheets with parchment paper.

-- In a medium bowl, whisk together flour, cocoa powder, baking powder, baking soda, espresso and salt.
+- In a medium bowl, whisk together flour, cocoa powder, baking soda, instant espresso (if using) and salt.
 Set aside.

-- In the bowl with a stand mixer (or using a hand mixer), combine the butter and sugar.
-Beat on medium-high speed until light and fluffy, 3 to 4 minutes.
+- In the bowl with a stand mixer (or using a hand mixer), combine the butter, sugar and brown sugar.
+Beat on medium-high speed until light and fluffy, about 3 to 4 minutes.
 Add the egg and vanilla extract.
-Beat until combined, 1 minute.
-Scrape down the side of the bowl as needed.
+Beat until combined, about 1 minute.
+Scrape down the bottom and sides of the bowl as needed.

 - With the mixer on low, slowly add the flour mixture and mix until just incorporated, 30 seconds.
-Stir in the chocolate chips.1
+Stir in the chocolate chips.

 - Scoop a heaping tablespoon of dough, roll into a ball.
 Slightly flatten the ball and place on prepared cookie sheet.
 Repeat with remaining dough and place on prepared cookie sheet 1 1/2 inches apart.

-- Bake 10-12 minutes, until edges are firm and the center is still soft.
-Let cool on the cookie sheets 5-10 minutes, then transfer to a wire rack to cool completely.
+- Bake at 350° F for 10 minutes or until edges are firm and the center is still soft.
+Let cool on the baking sheets for 5 minutes, then transfer to a wire rack to cool completely.